-Built in 1897, The Forum is home to the oldest assembly and social hall in Bronzeville and contains what may be the oldest hardwood dance floor in Chicago.
-This imposing red brick building was an epicenter of the “Black Metropolis”, the “city-within-a-city” created by African Americans to provide the retail and social needs they were barred from accessing within broader Chicago.
-The Forum hosted leading performers, prominent social events, and some of the era’s most important union meetings and political assemblies, while providing a wide range of hospitality and retail amenities.
-After remaining vacant for nearly 30 years, The Forum was narrowly saved from city-ordered demolition in 2011 by a neighborhood resident who brought together a team to stabilize the complex and develop a plan for its revitalization.
+Built in 1897, The Forum is home to the oldest assembly and social hall in Bronzeville and contains what may be the oldest hardwood assembly floor in Chicago.
+The historic assembly floor, once re-opened, will host live cultural performances such as live blues bands, comedy shows, and dance performances.
+This imposing red brick building was an epicenter of the “Black Metropolis,” the “city-within-a-city” created by African Americans to provide the retail and social needs they were barred from accessing within broader Chicago.
+The Forum hosted leading performers, prominent social events, and some of the era’s most important union meetings and political assemblies while providing a wide range of hospitality and retail amenities.
+After remaining vacant for nearly 30 years, the Forum was narrowly saved from city-ordered demolition in 2011 by a neighborhood resident who brought together a team to stabilize the complex and develop a plan for its revitalization.